Nahid625/Nahid625/README.md

 # Yo, I'm Nahid

 Backend developer from Saidpur, Bangladesh.
-I build System Infrastructure.
-And Scaleable Backend & Devops To Solv Complex business Problames.
+I build backend systems and scalable infrastructure to solve complex business problems.
 And Scale The System
 Right now I'm working on **Backend & DevOps** for [Tradeeaze](https://nahid-portfolio-1.onrender.com/), a UK marketplace that connects construction businesses with skilled tradespeople.

 - **Working style**: unit tests on every service, mutation-checking the guards that matter, a changelog with every deploy.